-Is There a Time Restriction On Filling an Auto Claim In Illinois?
+Is There a Statute of Limitations On Filling an Auto Claim In Illinois?

-Read on for more information about how the Illinois statute of limitations controls the amount of time you have to file your claim and other issues that can prevent you from obtaining a car accident attorney to assist you with your claim.
+There are some exceptions to the Illinois personal injury statute when it comes to car accidents.
+Read on for more information about how the Illinois statute and why you should consult with a car accident attorney to assist you with your claim.

-The Statute of Limitations on Illinois Car Accident Claims
+The Statute of Limitations on Car Accident Claims in Illionis

 - The claimant was a minor or legally incompetent when the injury occurred.
 People under 18 cannot file lawsuits in Illinois.
-The child’s parent or guardian must file claims involving minors within two years or two years of their eighteenth birthday.
-Those incapacitated by their injuries must file their claim within two years of when they regain legal competence.
+The child's parent or guardian must file claims involving minors within two years of the accident or two years of the child's eighteenth birthday.
+Those incapacitated by their injuries must file their claim within a two-year period of when they regain legal competence.

 - The claim is against a government agency.
 Generally, car accident claims against the government involve accidents caused by an employee in a government-owned vehicle.
 You must file these claims with the Clerk of the Court within one year of the date of the accident.
-The claimant must also file a notice of the claim with the state attorney general within one year.
+The claimant must also file a notice of the claim with the state attorney general within one year of the accident.

-What Is the Purpose of the Statute of Limitations?
+What Is the Purpose of the Illinois Personal Injury Statute?

 While the insurance adjuster who speaks with you can seem very kind and concerned, you must understand that an insurance adjuster's primary job is to save money for the insurance company.
 To do this successfully, the adjuster must reduce or eliminate claims.
 Helping you obtain fair compensation for the expenses you incurred from your injury is not in their best interest.